sambetts/poc-bots/RickrollBot/readme.md

     helm upgrade rickrollbot ./rickrollbot --namespace rickrollbot --set host=rickrollbot.teamsplatform.app --set public.ip=20.103.XXX.XXX --set image.domain="rickrollbot.azurecr.io" --set image.tag=1 --set scale.replicaCount=1

 If you've upgrade the bot solution; push a new tag to the container registry and apply the new tag with this command.
 K8 will do the rest!

 # Dev Only: Create netsh http and ssl bindings
 Because we're hosting this bot outside of IIS, we need to do some once-only configuration to create SSL bindings.
 In "RickrollBot\build" copy "certs-dev-template.bat" to "certs-dev.bat".

-Edit the file, replacing values in the .bat from "RickrollBot\BotService\Bot.Console\\.env" file:
+Edit the file, *replacing* values in the .bat from "RickrollBot\BotService\Bot.Console\\.env" file:
-- %AzureSettings__CallSignalingPort%
+- %CallSignalingPort%
-- %AzureSettings__InstanceInternalPort%
+- %InstanceInternalPort%
-- %AzureSettings__CertificateThumbprint%
+- %CertHash%

 Example file: